Ever notice how no one enters a marriage thinking it will end someday?

 - 55-year-old: $47.04

-In the event that you have children or receive alimony payments, you wouldn’t add another financial devastation to the list if your ex-spouse dies prematurely.
+If you have children or receive alimony payments, you wouldn’t add another financial devastation to the list if your ex-spouse dies prematurely.
 Now, make it happen.